mrjasongorman/ui-tech-test/README.md

 # UI Tech Test

-Take the JSON file provided at `localhost:8080/api.json` and generate a question list UI from the data it describes.
+Consume the JSON file provided at `localhost:8080/api.json` and generate a question list UI from the data it describes.

 Visually generate something like the image below, using any technology you want.
 Google is allowed! :)